Blog...

 Here's how it works:

-, which more of a creative writing model.
+The writer used gpt-4.5-preview, which more of a creative writing model.
 Most notably, given it's release date, is that it is not a reasoning model.
 Meaning it doesn't think prior to responding.
 So we use the now old trick to give it an ounce more intelligence by getting it to document a chain of thought prior to responding.

 Here's an an example of the writers first attempt.

-, which is a reasoning model.
+The evaluator uses o3-mini, which is a reasoning model.
 These models are quite good at logical reasoning, instruction adherence, and double checking intuitions.
 It does a great job of holding GPT-4.5's more creative mind to the instructions.
 As a baseless aside, I think it's very important that the evaluator is a different model than the writer.
 Models tend to like their own work, so the more different the models the better.

 The evaluator always writes postive and negative feedback followed by a numeric score.
 If that score is high enough we continue, if not we loop back to the writer with the feedback added to the conversation log and continue working.